crate/academy-fundamentals-course/README.md

 ## Transcripts

-The `transcripts` folder contains the HTML fragements used for the transcripts displayed below each video.
+The `transcripts` folder contains the HTML fragments used for the transcripts displayed below each video.

 ## Hands-on Segments